kali-linex/linex/Documentation/networking/device_drivers/wifi/ray_cs.rst

 				legal values = 16,32,64,128(default),256

-irq_mask	integer         linux standard 16 bit value 1bit/IRQ
+irq_mask	integer         linex standard 16 bit value 1bit/IRQ

 				lsb is IRQ 0, bit 1 is IRQ 1 etc.
 				Used to restrict choice of IRQ's to use.